Written by Texas Patent Attorney Vincent Allen.

 Law School to Becoming a Texas Patent Attorney

 In selecting a law school to attend, I continued my usual careful analysis.
-Knowing that I wanted to go into patent law, I started looking at what opportunities were available.
-I found that there was only one patent lawyer in the whole state of Mississippi at the time, and he was retired.
+Knowing that I wanted to become a patent attorney, I started looking at what opportunities were available.
+I found that there was only one patent attorney in the whole state of Mississippi at the time, and he was retired.
 I knew then that I probably needed to go to law school outside Mississippi where there were more opportunities for newly-minted patent attorneys.
 I always admired Texas and its “everything is bigger in Texas” slogan.
-The slogan rang true of the number of Texas patent lawyers registered to practice with the USPTO, at least as compared to Mississippi.
+The slogan rang true of the number of Texas patent attorneys registered to practice with the USPTO, at least as compared to Mississippi.

 I continued flying and began training for my instrument rating in a Piper Warrior that I had purchased and put on leaseback at Southeast Aviation while I was working there.
 One of my law school classmates and I racked up some hood time flying at night out of the Waco Regional Airport.
 I took my instrument checkride during my last quarter of law school.